KidkArolis/jetpack/README.md

 Jetpack is an exploration of how using webpack could be made easier if the defaults, the CLI usage patterns and the configuration would be different.

 I would be very interested in hearing your feedback.
-You might be new to JavaScript development, tried jetpack and got stuck with something – I'd like to fix that.
+You might be new to JavaScript development, you tried jetpack and got stuck with something – I'd like to fix that.
 Or perhaps you're a seasoned webpacker in which case I _know_ you saw some specific aspect you probably didn't like, and I'd like to hear about that too.